flare-foundation/flare-hardhat-starter/scripts/proofOfReserves/README.md

 You can copy the exact command from a comment at the top of each script, after the imports.

 The corresponding contracts are defined in `contracts/proofOfReserves/<FileName.ts>`.

+For an in-depth guide on the Proof of reserves, go to the [Flare Developer Hub](https://dev.flare.network/fdc/guides/hardhat/proof-of-reserves).